BelaPlatform/bela_newBlog/docs/_drafts/2017-10-31-cross-compiling.markdown

 distccd --verbose --no-detach --daemon --allow 192.168.7.2 --log-level debug --log-file ~/distccd.log
 ```

-`--make-me-a-botnet` may also be required
+`--make-me-a-botnet` may also be required.
+It seems that `distcc` thinks that user installed software on a Mac should be in `/usr` instead of `/usr/local`, but this changed a few macOS' ago.

 You should now be able to compile a test program: